-The entrance fee to the sacred forest is 20 rupees per person, plus 20 rupees for a camera.
-It's 10 rupees per person for the Khasi Heritage Village.
+The entrance fee to the sacred forest and Khasi Heritage Village is 10 rupees per person, plus 10 rupees for a camera and 50 rupees for a vehicle.
 This fee enables local youths to be employed as caretakers.
-A local English speaking Khasi guide charges 300 rupees for a half hour walk, and 500 rupees for an hour.
+An English-speaking Khasi guide charges 300 rupees for a half hour walk, and 500 rupees for an hour.
 It's compulsory to hire one.
 You can pay extra to be taken deeper into the forest.

 Where to Stay

 If you're interested in staying in the area and exploring it, Maple Pine Farm bed and breakfast is recommended.
-They have four cozy eco-friendly cottages, and they also organize a variety of trips around the area and further afield in northeast India.
+They have four cozy eco-friendly cottages and are off-the-grid.
+They also organize a variety of trips around the area and further afield in northeast India.

 The road from Shillong to Mawphlang also heads towards Shillong Peak and Elephant Falls.
 These two attractions can easily be visited during the trip as well.
 The David-Scott Trail, one of Meghalaya's most popular trekking routes, is located behind the forest.
 It's a four to five hour trek.